 A prospecting team (Sales Development Reps) is becoming a must-have in B2B companies.
 If you plan to actively approach your customers at scale, regular salespeople won’t cut it.
-Who should you hire for a SDR position to find your clients?
+Who should you hire for an SDR position to find your clients?

-Lately this has been one of the most common questions I get from fellow entrepreneurs.
+Lately, this has been one of the most common questions I get from fellow entrepreneurs.
 They usually ask when their efforts to find good candidates deliver 0 new employees.
 As we were hiring 10+ Sales Development Reps and working with a lot more of them, I was creating my personal profile of the right person for an SDR position.

 There are virtually no people with experience on the market